 This document is more basic than the CCI and contains much of the same information.
 It serves as proof that the buyer or importer has paid the vendor or exporter.
 Again, one copy accompanies the shipment, and the other goes with the BOL.

 This lists that goods have been received as intended, and includes the date and time of the delivery.

 Certificate of Origin

-If your products are produced or substantially manufactured in a NAFTA member country, the certificate of origin is necessary.
+If your products are produced or substantially manufactured in a USMCA member country, the certificate of origin is necessary.

 Ensuring Product Labeling Compliance